Johannes-Kutsch/Pocket-Healer/README.md

 ###### I did not create any of the assets used for this project!
-Sounds/Icons are from WoW, sadly i no longer have a source for the beautifull background images.
+Sounds/Icons are from WoW, sadly i don't have a source for the beautifull background images.

 #### Pocket Healer